The CIELO Fund

 “Cielo” means “sky” or “heaven” in Spanish.
 The name signals hope – sky’s the limit – and gives a nod to the aspirations, resilience, and dreams that define the Inland Empire’s Latino community.

 The Cultivating Inland Empire Latino Opportunity (CIELO) Fund at IECF launched in 2022 as a Signature Fund celebrating the Foundation’s 80th Anniversary.
 The CIELO Fund’s mission is to uplift and invest in organizations, initiatives and ideas that are led by – and serve – Latinos in the Inland Empire.
-Leading the effort is CIELO Fund founder and IECF Board Member, Jesse Melgar, who, along with regional Latino leaders who make up the Leadership and Grantmaking Committee, have raised more than half a million dollars to jumpstart the effort within its first year.
-Jesse and the Committee are passionate about encouraging like-minded individuals to uplift Latino communities and help them thrive.
+Leading the effort is CIELO Fund founder, chair, and IECF Board Member, Jesse Melgar, who, along with regional Latino leaders who make up the Leadership and Grantmaking Committee, have raised more than $1 million to jumpstart the effort within its first year.
+Over 300 foundations, companies, colleges, universities, organizations, and individuals have supported the CIELO Fund directly.
+View photos from the Fund’s one year anniversary event in September 2023 here.

 2023 Grantees